Conditions of participation

 Starting date and duration of the projects is not stipulated and can be defined individually by the project teams.
 However the project launch has to respect certain deadlines as we need time to assess all entries and we can't fund current or completed projects.

-Closing date for the next roud of entries: March 21st 2018
+Closing date for the next roud of entries: probably October 1st 2018

 Further conditions of entry: